 Wipro Limited USA would like to request (Employee Name) to continue work on the “(Client name with project)” project at Fremont, CA.

-(Employee Name) is an employee of Wipro Limited his work will be overseen by a manager from Wipro Limited, USA and his pay and time will be administered by Wipro Limited.
+(Employee Name) is an employee of Wipro Limited and the work will be overseen by a manager from Wipro Limited, USA and the pay and time will be administered by Wipro Limited.

-(Employee Name)’s current and future assignments is to represent as a (Please provide your LCA Job title) and he will ensure the smooth implementation of the application addressing all the technical, functional and production deployment issues and effectively communicate with the business team for issue resolution during UAT, production deployment and production issues. his cross functional and technical knowledge on the existing applications, Application/Systems Analysis and Solution designing capabilities, software development, testing, software configuration and release processes makes his completely suitable for the role in the project.
+(Employee Name)’s current and future assignments is to represent as a (Please provide your LCA Job title) and will ensure the smooth implementation of the application addressing all the technical, functional and production deployment issues and effectively communicate with the business team for issue resolution during UAT, production deployment and production issues.
+The cross functional and technical knowledge on the existing applications, Application/Systems Analysis and Solution designing capabilities, software development, testing, software configuration and release processes makes (Employee name) completely suitable for the role in the project.

 The following are the activities that will be carried out by Mr. (Employee Name) at (Client Name & Address) till 09/02/2016 .
-He would be responsible for (Below details are sample reference for you.
+(Employee name) is responsible for (Below details are sample reference for you.
 Please update your detailed onsite roles and responsibilities as per the below format)

 Understanding the business requirements and functional specifications of the client module